Aaron's Rod (novel): Reception

-The poet Richard Aldington commented that Aaron's Rod is a hastily written text, similar in this respect to Lawrence's novels The Lost Girl (1920) and Kangaroo (1923).
+The writer Richard Aldington commented that Aaron's Rod is a hastily written text, similar in this respect to Lawrence's novels The Lost Girl (1920) and Kangaroo (1923).
 He notes that there are inconsistencies from page to page, concerning details such as the names and backgrounds of Lawrence's characters.
-In his view, the novel's chapters are "improvised variations on Lawrence's own experience", and satirize people Lawrence knew.
-He sees the character Lilly as Lawrence himself, and Aaron as John Middleton Murry.
+In his view, the novel's chapters are "improvised variations on Lawrence's own experience" and satirize people Lawrence knew.
 He believes that the book's theme is Lawrence's gratification of his frustrated longing for an "utterly obedient and subservient disciple."
 He criticizes the book's early chapters, writing that they have little or nothing of Lawrence's "personal daimon", and lack the "thrilling eloquence and passionate poetry and subtle physical emotion of which he alone had the secret", while the book as a whole shows "the satirical Lawrence, not at his best, but almost at the level of spiteful gossip."

+People portrayed

+According to Richard Aldington's Life for Life's Sake (1941), p.
+375 (and also Aldington's Pinorman (1954), pp. 165, 185), the character James Argyle in Aaron's Rod is based on Norman Douglas.
+Aldington saw the character Lilly as Lawrence himself, and Aaron as John Middleton Murry; the relationship between Lilly and Aaron in the novel mirrors that of Lawrence and Murry.
 According to Lawrence biographer Frances Wilson, Aldington himself is portrayed in Aaron's Rod: "Aldington is Robert Cunningham, 'a fresh, stoutish young Englishman in khaki.'"
+Wilson adds that Aldington's wife, the poet H.D., is also portrayed in Aaron's Rod; she is Cunningham's wife Julia, "a tall stag of a thing ... hunched up like a witch".
+Wilson also writes that Maurice Magnus is "recognizable ... as the mischievously named Little Mee in Aaron's Rod".
+Another British writer, Reginald Turner, was the model for the character "little Algy Constable" in Aaron's Rod.